landongn/inked/README.md

 With inked, the goal is that it is a "Unity for inked" on the web.
 It should be easy to get started, and have dark blood magics for those willing to go the extra step.

 Utilizing svelte and the wonderful [svelte-kit](https://kit.svelte.dev) means that we get powerful, lightweight, fast webpages to run our creations, and deployment is simple to [many different providers](https://kit.svelte.dev/docs#adapters)

+## Plans for further development
+Suffice to say, this is really early days.
+The amount of work left to do before this is 1.0 is quite a bit:
+- [ ] implement diverts and knots
+- [ ] map knots into specific component layout
+- [ ] add examples for common use cases
+- [ ] add examples for how to animate 'the svelte way' with ink content
+- [ ] support custom annotations within ink files for "custom action component trees"
+- [ ] support sprite components and viewport constraint positoning
+- [ ] support audio cues from ink annotations
+- [ ] add optional animation into text output
+- [ ] add a configurable line count for main narrative

+However, if you have an interest in contributing to any of the above, feel free!

 ## Developing